 - Organs – At the time, 3D printing an entire organ for surgical use is still in the works.
 However, scientists and researchers have already successfully printed kidney cells, heart tissues that beat like a real heart, human liver foundation and organ tissues.

-- Liver – In 2014, Organovo 3D printed liver cells that could not only survive for a substantial amount of time but also demonstrated liver functions that are beneficial for testing the toxicity level of drugs.
+- Liver – In 2014, Organovo, one of the best 3d printing companies right now, 3D printed liver cells that could not only survive for a substantial amount of time but also demonstrated liver functions that are beneficial for testing the toxicity level of drugs.

 - Heart – In a separate experiment, researchers at Carnegie Mellon University 3D print a human heart with a biological material.
 The team used engineering gels like collagen or fibrin to 3D print the human heart layer by layer.
 However, the process was tough because soft materials collapsed under their own weight.
 So, they have to make a way to support it until it is printed completely.